Garden Grove

 How far is Garden Grove from the beach?

-Huntington Beach is roughly 20 minutes west via I-405.
+Huntington Beach is roughly 20 minutes south via I-405.
 Seal Beach is roughly 30 minutes via local streets and Highway 1.

 What's the commute like?